 confidential consultation, you will meet with a race

-discrimination lawyer from The Spitz Law Firm who will help
+discrimination lawyer from Spitz, The Employee’s Law Firm who will help

 you determine the best way to pursue your legal claims.
 Our Cleveland,